Pomax/BezierInfo-2/components/sections/canonical/content.en-GB.md

 Doing maths can be a pain, so whenever possible, I like to make computers do the work for me.
 Especially for things like this, I simply use [Mathematica](http://www.wolfram.com/mathematica).
 Tracking all this math by hand is insane, and we invented computers, literally, to do this for us.
 I have no reason to use pen and paper when I can write out what I want to do in a program, and have the program do the math for me.
 And real math, too, with symbols, not with numbers.
 In fact, [here's](http://pomax.github.io/gh-weblog/downloads/canonical-curve.nb) the Mathematica notebook if you want to see how this works for yourself.

 Now, I know, you're thinking "but Mathematica is super expensive!" and that's true, it's [$295 for home use](http://www.wolfram.com/mathematica-home-edition), but it's **also** [free when you buy a $35 raspberry pi](http://www.wolfram.com/raspberry-pi).
 Obviously, I bought a raspberry pi, and I encourage you to do the same.
 With that, as long as you know what you want to *do*, Mathematica can just do it for you.
-And we don't have to be geniusses to work out what the maths looks like.
+And we don't have to be geniuses to work out what the maths looks like.
 That's what we have computers for.

 </div>